-Osteoporosis – the thin bone disease – affects over three million people in the UK.
+Osteoporosis – the thin bone disease – affects around three million people in the UK.
 Post-menopausal women are by far the commonest sufferers, although osteoporosis can also affect younger women, men and very occasionally children.

-Increased digging up of bone compromises the micro-architecture and makes bones more fragile.
-The full-blown disease of osteoporosis is responsible for over half a million fractures yearly.
+Increased resorption of bone compromises the micro-architecture and makes bones more fragile and liable to break.
+The full-blown disease of osteoporosis is responsible for over 300,000 fractures yearly in the UK with an annual cost to the NHS of over £2 billion.
 The most serious of these is a fractured neck of femur (hip) because it usually requires surgery and post-operative complications can occur.
 Between 20 and 35 per cent of sufferers between the ages of 75 and 90, die within 12 months of fracturing their hip, around 80 per cent of whom are women.

 A classical osteoporotic fracture of the wrist, spine or hip with relatively little trauma will give a diagnosis of osteoporosis.
 But diagnosis can be made before a fracture has occurred using a dual energy X-ray absorptiometry (DEXA) scan.
 DEXA presents a patient’s bone mineral density in terms of standard deviations (a statistical unit) below that of a young adult reference population.
 The unit used is presented as a T-score, and the World Health Organisation (WHO) has established the following guidelines:

 - T-score of -1.0 or greater = normal